Get free heat pump quotes

 Reviewed By

-• Incredibly efficient, they can continue working for over a quarter of a decade if properly maintained.
+• Incredibly efficient, they can continue working for 25 years if properly maintained.

 • Most common issues include refrigerant leaks that can cause heat pumps to fail or the outdoor unit icing up.